 How to expand your biz onto sidewalks & parking areas

-To be eligible, businesses must complete the self-certification process through the County of Santa Barbara.
+To be eligible for expanded operations, businesses must complete the self-certification process through the County of Santa Barbara.
 Businesses interested in expanding onto private property, such as private parking lots and walkways, can learn more HERE.
 Businesses interested in expanding into public right-of-ways, including sidewalks and parking spaces, can learn more HERE.
 To find out more, contact Joshua Patricio at (805) 755-4445.

 Santa Barbara County RISE Guide

 To support implementation of Governor Newsom’s Resilience Roadmap for phased reopening, a localized supplemental guide has been produced.
 The Santa Barbara County RISE Guide, or Reopening In Safe Environment, was developed by medical and public health experts and supported by feedback from many sectors of the community to create a science-based framework for residents, businesses and organizations by which to reopen in a staged manner, while prioritizing public health and protecting our most vulnerable populations.

 The State of California’s Relilience Roadmap provides guidelines that counties must adhere to in their own reopening plans.

 This checklist is designed to help businesses to comply with Covid-19 pandemic guidelines to provide safe service to customers and employees.

 Santa Barbara County requires businesses that are allowed to be open to implement all the applicable measures listed in this form.